EMATech/Soundcraft_Digital/NOTES.md

 Firewire
 --------

-BridgeCo chipset
-Should work with the BeBob driver
+Archwave (Ex BridgeCo) DM1500 chipset

 Supposedly works with CoreAudio natively

 ### FFADO

 Not working out of the box

+Should use the BeBob driver

 Seems to use IEC 61883-1